hardrock100/hardrock100.github.io/docs/runners_manual_2021/crewing_pacing/drop_bags.md

 Please weatherproof your bags as much as is reasonable.
 We cannot guarantee full weather protection for every bag.
 That can be as simple as putting your clothing in a Ziplock bag inside the main bag.

-Drop bags will be returned to the Legion by the end of the Awards Breakfast on Sunday.
+Drop bags will be returned to the Legion progressively as aid stations close, with all returned by the end of the Awards Breakfast on Sunday.